 Welcome to the student orientation of Introduction to Atmospheric Sciences

-Please read this page prior to the first class meeting.
+Please read this page prior to the first week of classes.
 This page serves to get you started and familiar with this class web page.
 You will learn where you can find what.
 It is your orientation map for navigation of the class page.
 The links lead you either to the respective page or provide further information on a subject.
 Thus explore them.
 Have fun hopping around.
-There will be a jeopardize game at the beginning of the first class. 😉

 Let’s get to know the classmates and professor